-This module is an introduction to "Net Neutrality" which means that all data on the internet would be treated equally with no extra charges for faster internet or for access to certain services.
+This module is an introduction to "Net Neutrality" which means that all data on the internet would be treated equally with no inflated fees for faster downloading and uploading to the internet, or for access to certain services.
 Net neutrality advocates the same model we use for public utilities, such as electricity or water.

 The EFF collects on-going information about net neutrality proceedings. - Opens in a new window Currently there are no net neutrality regulations in the U.S.A.: